Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Twyn Square

-Pass the car park (right) and entrance to the castle (left) and take the path up the hill.
-Follow this round to the right and then left and down again.
+Pass the car park (on the right) and the entrance to the castle (left) and take the track up the hill, signposted "North Tower & Camping".
+Follow this round to the right and then left, following blue arrows, and then downhill.

 Usk bridge